YOUR FIRST ANIMATION! Animate in Clip Studio! (BEGINNERS)

 KevinFarias

 Hello!
-In this article I will teach you how to create your first Animation in Clip Studio PAINT, whether you are a Beginner or you are just starting out in the world of 2D Animation, you will be able to achieve a simple LO-FI style Animation.
+In this article, I will teach you how to create your first Animation in Clip Studio PAINT.
+Whether you are a beginner or just starting in the world of 2D Animation, you will be able to achieve a simple LO-FI style Animation.

-If you have Clip Studio PAINT PRO or Clip Studio PAINT EX you can follow the whole process and achieve your own animation!
+If you have Clip Studio PAINT PRO or Clip Studio PAINT EX, you can follow the entire process and achieve your own animation!

-I will show you the whole process to create a similar animation, you will see how entertaining and easy it is.
+I will teach you the entire process to create a similar animation; you'll see how entertaining and easy it is.

-So, I invite you to see the super tutorial called:
+So, I invite you to watch the super tutorial called:

-The video is in Spanish but remember that you can activate the subtitles in your language, you will surely find it :)
+The video is in Spanish, but remember you can activate subtitles in your language; you'll surely find it :)

-What do you think about the video?
-We saw step by step the whole process to make a simple LO-FI style animation.
+What did you think of the video?
+We saw the step-by-step process to make a simple LO-FI style animation.

-We go to File - New and we choose the last option, Animation.
-And in Preset we choose 1920 x 1080, we change the name of the story and the most important, we change the Speed to 8 and the Duration to 24 Frames.
+Go to File - New and choose the last option, Animation.
+In Preset, choose 1920 x 1080, change the story name, and most importantly, change the Speed to 8 and the Duration to 24 Frames.
 Once ready, press accept.

 2. Timeline in Clip Studio PAINT